- Incentive stock options: How ISOs work and tax treatment

 Qualifying disposition

-When you exercise ISOs, you don’t have to sell the resulting shares right away.
-If you exercise ISOs and hold your stock for at least one year after purchase and two years after grant, your stock should be eligible for favorable tax treatment when you sell and you will pay the lower capital gains tax rate on the increase in value.
+When you exercise ISOs, you don't have to sell the resulting shares right away.
+If you exercise ISOs and hold your stock for over one year after purchase and over two years after grant, your stock should be eligible for favorable tax treatment when you sell and you will pay the lower long-term capital gains tax rate on the increase in value.
 However, you may be subject to the alternative minimum tax (AMT) when you exercise.

 The $100K ISO limit